 'Houseplants and Hot Sauce: A Seek-and-Find Book for Grown-Ups' by Sally Nixon

-If you loved Where’s Waldo and I-Spy books as a kid (or hey, if you still love them now) then Houseplants and Hot Sauce: A Seek-and-Find Book for Grown-Ups by Sally Nixon is the coffee table book your adult self will totally geek out over.
+Where’s Waldo and I-Spy books as a kid (or hey, if you still love them now) then Houseplants and Hot Sauce: A Seek-and-Find Book for Grown-Ups by Sally Nixon is the coffee table book your adult self will totally geek out over.
 Fun and funny, this seek-and-find book for adults merges illustrated scenes from modern gal life with clever visual puzzles.
+Click here to buy.

 'What We See in the Stars: An Illustrated Tour of the Night Sky' by Kelsey Oseid